isaacbautista/technical_indicators/README.md

-# A technical indicators library written in Python3
+# TA - A technical indicators library written in Python3

 ## General